ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) is available for select clients.{: preview}

-{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers Point-In-Time Recovery (PITR) for any time in the last 7 days.
-The deployment performs continuous incremental backups and can replay transactions to bring a new deployment that is restored from a backup to any point in that 7-day window.
+{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers Point-In-Time Recovery (PITR) using the timestamp that is returned by the {{site.data.keyword.databases-for}} API `point-in-time-recovery` timestamp API.

-When using the timestamp returned by the point-in-time-recovery timestamp API, ensure that the provided `point_in_time_recovery_time` is no older than one week.
-If the timestamp is any older than 7 days, down to the second, validation will fail.{: important}

-## Get Point-in-time-recovery timestamp using the {{site.data.keyword.databases-for}} API
+## Get Point-in-time-recovery timestamp by using the {{site.data.keyword.databases-for}} API
 {: #pitr-recovery-api}

 To return the earliest available time for PITR, use the [point-in-time-recovery timestamp endpoint](/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).